Why UX comes last on most web teams

 (Read my article: Why "have budget ... must spend!" leads to bad websites.)

-That's why 'art project' is such a good analogy for many websites.
+That's why 'art project' is such a good analogy for many public and government websites.

 Web as 'machine'